prabago/refarch-caseinc-app/docs/icp/README.md

 As you can see the real values are set in the `values.yaml` file.
 This is an implementation decision to externalize all values in this file, we could have set the value directly in the template as they are not used anywhere else.

 ### Modify deployment.yaml
-To 'ingect' the configuration from the `configMap` to the server nodejs app, the trick is to specify the the `config.json` file is coming from a logical volume:
+To 'inject' the configuration from the `configMap` to the server nodejs app, the trick is to specify the the `config.json` file is coming from a logical volume:

 In the deployment.yaml we add a volumeMount point to the container specification:
 ```yaml